Health Sciences Researchers

 Professor Andreas Lopata

-Prof Lopata’s team uses cutting-edge molecular, cellular and population-based approaches in characterising the interactions of different allergen sources with the human immune system, leading to allergic and often chronic inflammatory reactions.
+Prof Lopata’s team uses cutting-edge molecular, cellular and population-based approaches in characterising the interactions of different food protein sources with the human immune system.

 Dr Thimo Ruethers